willydlw/sdrgnuradio/ook/readme.txt

 This means we need additional processing before using the binary slicer block.

 The signal amplitude will be shifted down by -0.3.
-Before shifting, the magnitude ranges from 0 to 0.7 approximately.
-To center the shifted data around 0.0, we add the -0.3, using the ADD CONST block and the threshold variable.
+Before shifting, we see that the magnitude ranges from 0 to 0.7 approximately.
+To center the shifted data around 0.0, we add -0.3, using the ADD CONST block and the threshold variable.
 Another time sink is added to display the shifted output.

 The binary slicer block is connected to the add constant block to produce a byte output.
 We want to view this output, but the time sink block does not display bytes.
 Therefore, a uchar to float block is added to connect to another time sink.
 The output is shown as Clean Baseband.